trans-travel/trans-travel/us/tn.md

    trans people to enter the appropriate bathroom.
 However, that ban was found to violate the US Constitution's 1st Amendment and was struck down by a federal court.
+ * If [SB468](https://legiscan.com/TN/text/SB0468/2025) is passed (not
+   passed as of Apr.
+17, 2025), it would require trans people to use facilities in accordance with sex assigned at birth in domestic violence shelters.
+It would also allow private entities to ban trans people from bathrooms, showers, locker rooms, and sports.

 ## Drag / Performance / Cross-dressing Laws